 Macedonia's NAP was launched in 2013 for the period 2013-15.
 As of November 2016, no new NAP has been released.
 The NAP does not specify who led the development process, but it seems that the Ministry of Labor and Social Policy was an important actor.

 Macedonia does not have a recent history of conflict, but helps support international humanitarian law regionally.

-From a recent academic analysis: The Macedonian 1325 NAP lacks detail on many of studied elements because of its bizarre structure.
+From a recent academic analysis: The Macedonian 1325 NAP lacks detail on many of studied elements.
 It lacks an action matrix and fails to mention many concrete actions that are to be taken.
-Interestingly, the annex includes detail on the process of NAP development, including holding local workshops in eight different cities across the country.
+The annex includes detail on the process of NAP development, including holding local workshops in eight different cities across the country.
 The Macedonian 1325 NAP is unique in explicitly stating (on page 7) that “the activities envisaged in the NAP shall not have any financial implications” and that responsible institutions will need to make use of the funds they have as they deem necessary (Miller, Pournik, & Swaine, 2014).